royalgarter/feathernote/README.md

 4. Click "Save Credentials".

 Your notes will now automatically sync every 2 minutes, and you can trigger a manual sync at any time.

+### Nostr Sync Configuration

+FeatherNote also supports syncing with the Nostr protocol.
+To use this feature, you will need a Nostr private key and a list of relays.

+1. Click on the "Settings" icon in the top right corner of the app.
+2. Enter your Nostr private key (in `nsec...` format) or generate a new one.
+3. Enter a comma-separated list of Nostr relays (e.g., `wss://relay.damus.io,wss://relay.primal.net`).
+4. Click "Save".

+Your notes will now be synced with the configured Nostr relays in addition to S3.

 ### Sync Logic